Part 1: MolProbity Analysis

 Fire-up MolProbity and read in the model

-MolProbity is a web service hosted by the Richardson Lab at Duke University.
-MolProbity's Main Page can be accessed directly via the server address: http://molprobity.biochem.duke.edu/ or from via the main navigation bar on the Richardson Lab website http://kinemage.biochem.duke.edu/.
+MolProbity is a web service hosted on the WWW by the Richardson Lab at Duke University.
+MolProbity's Main Page can be accessed directly via the server address: http://molprobity.biochem.duke.edu/ and via the Richardson Lab website http://kinemage.biochem.duke.edu/.

 There is no set-up required for MolProbity - it will run in a "modern, java-enabled" browser.
-FireFox is being used as the example here.
+FireFox is being used as an example because it is available for many computer types.
 Java is enabled via the browser preferences set-up.
 More detail about Java (especially needed for Windows) is available from the Installing Java link off of the MolProbity Main Page.

 Add hydrogens & evaluate Asn/Gln/His flips

 Notice that two additional panes have been added to the MolProbity Main Page.
 Options available while running MolProbity are context-sensitive.
-Before loading a coordinate file, you had two panes - "File Upload/Retrieval" and MolProbity information; after loading "1bkr", you now also have a "Suggested Tools" pane to work on the indicated coordinate file and a "Recently Generated Results" pane to manage the files in your work area above the original two.
+Whereas, before loading a coordinate file, you had two panes - "File Upload/Retrieval" and MolProbity information; after loading, you also have a "Suggested Tools" pane to work on the indicated coordinate file and a "Recently Generated Results" pane to manage the files in your work area.

 The tools available in the "Suggested Tools" pane are also context sensitive.
-We will use the "Add hydrogens" option next; but one could just as well edit the PDB file here, if for instance, there were multiple identical chains in the asymmetric unit and you wanted to focus on just one.
+We will use the "Add hydrogens" option next; but one could just as well edit the PDB file here, if for instance, there were multiple identical chains in the asymmetric unit.

 All suggested flips are for His (no Asn or Gln) and seem like clear wins from the scores.
 Choose "View in KiNG" for the 1bkrH-fliphis.kin file ("his", not "nq").
 The KiNG "Views" pulldown menu has an entry for each His, with * marking those flipped by Reduce; look at each * view.
-H25, H73, and H104 are clear and simple; rotate the viewpoint to see the H-bond partner(s), and to compare the two flip states use the "a" key or the Animate arrows in the lower right side panel.
+H25, H73, and H104 are clear and simple; rotate the viewpoint to see the H-bond partner(s), and use the "a" key or the Animate arrows to compare the two flip states.
 [Side chain is colored green in the preferred state.]

 Analyze all-atom contacts and geometry